-Pípíng Plover Surveying & Monitoring
+PIPING PLOVER Surveying & Monitoring

-Project Status
+PROJECT STATUS

+Project Year: 2013-Present Status: Ongoing

+Category: Migratory Bird

+Location: Caminada Headland,

+Port Fourchon, LA

-Project Year: 2013-Present Status: Ongoing Category: Migratory Bird Location: Caminada Headland, Port Fourchon, La Project Partners: Coastal Protection and Restoration Authority, U. S. Fish and Wildlife Service, LA Department of Wildlife and Fisheries
+Project Partners: Coastal Protection and Restoration Authority, of Wildlife and Fisheries

-Background and Problem Addressed:
+U.S. Fish and Wildlife Service, LA Department

-Currently in construction, the Caminada Headland Beach Over the last two decades, numerous barrier island and Dune Restoration Project in Lafourche Parish, restoration projects have been undertaken through the Louisiana is designed to protect and preserve the structural Coastal Wetlands Planning, Protection, Restoration integrity of the barrier shoreline and provide for restoration Program, the Coastal Impact Assessment Program, the of geologic and ecosystem processes such as longshore State of Louisiana, and others.
-Our understanding the transport and overwash.
-Benefits of restoring the headlands impacts during construction and the perceived positive Gulf shoreline would protect and sustain significant and impacts for birds after construction are poorly understood unique coastal habitats important to the threatened and endangered populations of Piping Plover and the many other birds found along Louisiana's shorelines.
+The Caminada Headland Beach and Dune Restoration Project in Lafourche Parish, Louisiana is designed to protect and preserve the structural integrity of the barrier shoreline and provide for restoration of geologic and ecosystem processes such as longshore transport and overwash.
+Benefits of restoring the headlands Gulf shoreline would protect and sustain significant and unique coastal habitats important to the threatened and endangered populations of Piping Plover and the many other birds found along Louisiana's shorelines.

-The Gulf of Mexico is a key wintering area for the nation's nesting and wintering North American shorebirds. population of Piping Plover.
+The Gulf of Mexico is a key wintering area for the nation's population of Piping Plover.
 Data from the International Piping Plover Survey, conducted every five years since 1991, indicate that 73-93% of all wintering plovers counted have been on the shores of the Gulf of Mexico.
 Little is known about habitat requirements of these birds particularly during the winter season.
 Furthermore, little is known about impacts associated with construction during and after beach and barrier island restoration projects on avian populations.
 This project provides an opportunity to determine impacts associated with the Caminada Headland Beach and Dune Restoration Project on Piping Plover and a select suite of other North American shorebirds and the benthic communities they rely on.